XP & Ranking

 What is XP?

 XP (Experience Points) is the score that determines your rank in a battle.
 You earn XP by playing games.
 Better performance (e.g. wins, streaks, clearing boards) yields more XP.
-Even losses typically award a small consolation XP so that participation is always rewarded.

 How XP is earned